The Scalar Potential of Supersymmetric $SU(3)_{C}\times SU(3)_{L}\times U(1)_{N}$ Model: Abstract

 \section{Abstract}

-We will study in details the scalar potential of the Supersymmetric $SU(3)_{C}\otimes SU(3)_{L}\otimes U(1)_{N}$ Model where we introduce the anti-sextet, and without the anti-sextet, in our analyses of all masses of the usual scalar sector.
+We will study in details the full scalar potential of the Minimal Supersymmetric $SU(3)_{C}\times SU(3)_{L}\times U(1)_{N}$ Model.
+We will present numerical predictions for all the usual scalars of this model, we will show that the mass of the light scalar of CP par is $125.5$ GeV, such that its masses satisfy the current experimental constraints.

 PACS number(s): 12.60.
 Jv

 Keywords: Supersymmetric models